Man Up | Ep. 174 • March 02, 2017

 Because they crave sex so desperately, and they also crave love so desperately, they confuse them both.
 They crave them both so desperately they think they’re the same thing.
 That’s why I had a whole other talk that is so fucking deep but is not yet respected because I think I’m just too intellectual.

 That’s my problem.
 I’m not smart enough to be able to get through to the average guy out there.
 How much dumber can I make it?
 How much more simplified can I make it?
 Love and attraction are not the same fucking thing.
 And pick-up boys, they are doing attraction.
 And I used to teach attraction.
-In some of the old products that we still – some of them are being sold for conversation and things like that.
+In some of the old products that we still – some of them are being sold like conversation and things like that.

 Are you going to be happy?
 No. Are you going to be satisfied?
 No. It’s like this.
 It’s sort of like, how do I pig out on Krispy Kreme donuts?
 Look, if you’re a beggar on the street, and you have no money, you can’t pig out on Krispy Kreme donuts even though they’re actually really cheap.
 But if you have no money, you can’t pig out on Krispy Kreme donuts unless you steal them.